RichardAragon/AlgorithmsBasedOnLogic/README.md

 # AlgorithmsBasedOnLogic
 The Repository that houses the concept behind utilizing AI to create algorithms based on any logical concept

-Sure, here is a README file for the GitHub repository called `AlgorithmsBasedonLogic`:

 # Algorithms Based on Logic